GoogleCloudPlatform/chef-google-compute/README.md

   The port number, which can be a value between 1 and 65535.

 * `region` -
   Output only.
-A reference to Region resource
+The region this managed instance group resides (for regional resources).

 * `target_pools` -
   TargetPool resources to which instances in the instanceGroup field are